MrSakine/alx-higher_level_programming/0x0B-python-input_output/README.md

 ## 100-append_after.py
 a function that inserts a line of text to a file, after each line containing a specific string

+## 101-stats.py
+a script that reads stdin line by line and computes metrics